fortress32501/AHS_environment/README.md

 ## Environmental Variables/Files ##

-** N/A
+N/A

 ## Deployment ##

-** TBD
+Heroku App with link given to customer

 ## CI/CD ##

-TBD
+CI: Github Actions to run checks
+CD: Heroku with review pipeline

 ## Support ##

 Admins looking for support should first look at the application help page.
-Users looking for help seek out assistance from the customer.
+Users looking for help seek out assistance from the customer or look at the help page.